lmaurits/BEASTling/README.md

 If no value is assigned to this parameter, all languages present in the data file will be included.

-monophyly: "True" or "False".
+monophyletic: "True" or "False".
 Controls whether or not to impose the family structure in Glottolog as monophyly constraints in the BEAST analysis.
 Default is False.